Mitsubishi Corp buys stake in Brazil coffee farm

 Mitsubishi, Japan's largest trading house, said growing demand for coffee was a motive for the investment in Ipanema.

-In another transaction, Tchibo Austria Holding, owner of the Tchibo coffee roasting house, bought a 16.5 percent stake in the company, Ipanema CEO Washington Luiz Alves Rodrigues said.
+Holding Tchibo Austria, owner of the Tchibo coffee roasting house, also bought a 16.5 percent stake in the company, Ipanema CEO, Washington Luiz Alves Rodrigues said.
 Some of the proceeds of the stake sales will be invested in more irrigation and mechanization of the harvest.

 "Both (Mitsubishi and Tchibo) are coming in with proposals for Ipanema to grow and help with the governance of the company and at the same time to understand more about Brazil and look at other opportunities for the future," Rodrigues told Reuters.